-1. The type, location and phasing of public facilities and services are factors which should be utilized to direct urban expansion.

-FINDING 4AB: Staff finds the infrastructure (sewer, water, roads/highway) identified to serve the development of the subject property is in direct proximity and has been found to have adequate surplus capacity to serve the subject property without adversely impacting service to current and planned future users.

-- 2. The type, design, phasing and location of major public transportation facilities (i.e., all modes: air, marine, rail, mass transit, highways, bicycle and pedestrian) and improvements thereto are factors which should be utilized to support urban expansion into urbanizable areas and restrict it from rural areas. - FINDING 4AC: The proposed UGB Amendment and urban industrial zoning of the subject property is consistent with the OR Highway 126 Corridor Facility Plan and therefore consistent with the adopted TSP.
-Staff finds that these documents sufficiently demonstrates that this proposed UGB expansion will not cause a negative impact on transportation facilities beyond that which has already been planned for through the Corridor Facility Plan. - 3.
-Financial incentives should be provided to assist in maintaining the use and character of lands adjacent to urbanizable areas. - FINDING 4AD: Staff finds the consideration in 3 immediately above is not relevant or pertinent to this proposal. - 4.
-Local land use controls and ordinances should be mutually supporting, adopted and enforced to integrate the type, timing and location of public facilities and services in a manner to accommodate increased public demands as urbanizable lands become more urbanized. - FINDING 4AE.
+- 1. The type, location and phasing of public facilities and services are factors which should be utilized to direct urban expansion. - FINDING 4AB: Staff finds the infrastructure (sewer, water, roads/highway) identified to serve the development of the subject property is in direct proximity and has been found to have adequate surplus capacity to serve the subject property without adversely impacting service to current and planned future users. - 2.
+The type, design, phasing and location of major public transportation facilities (i.e., all modes: air, marine, rail, mass transit, highways, bicycle and pedestrian) and improvements thereto are factors which should be utilized to support urban expansion into urbanizable areas and restrict it from rural areas. - FINDING 4AC: The proposed UGB expansion/Annexation and urban industrial zoning of the subject property "is consistent with the OR Highway 126 Corridor Facility Plan and therefore consistent with the adopted TSP."
+Staff finds that this analysis sufficiently demonstrates that this proposed UGB expansion/Annexation will not cause a negative impact on transportation facilities beyond that which has already been planned for through the Corridor Facility Plan.

+3. Financial incentives should be provided to assist in maintaining the use and character of lands adjacent to urbanizable areas.

+FINDING 4AD: Staff finds the consideration in 3 immediately above is not relevant or pertinent to this proposal.

+- 4. Local land use controls and ordinances should be mutually supporting, adopted and enforced to integrate the type, timing and location of public facilities and services in a manner to accommodate increased public demands as urbanizable lands become more urbanized. - FINDING 4AE.
 The City of Prineville has various controls, requirements and policies that require new development to extend adequately sized infrastructure to (and typically through) a subject property or development site according to adopted Facility Plans and public facility improvement specifications that address the best interests of surrounding and nearby developable properties as well as the City as a whole.
 Staff finds that existing land use controls meet these requirements. - 5.
-Additional methods and devices for guiding urban land use should include but not be limited to the following: (1) tax incentives and disincentives; (2) multiple use and joint development practices; (3) fee and less-than-fee acquisition techniques; and (4) capital improvement programming.

-FINDING 4AF.
-The City of Prineville selectively implements the above cited methods and devices for guiding urban land use on a case-by-case basis.
-Staff finds that consideration of such methods shall be considered if and when a development request is received following inclusion of this property in the UGB.
+Additional methods and devices for guiding urban land use should include but not be limited to the following: (1) tax incentives and disincentives; (2) multiple use and joint development practices; (3) fee and less-than-fee acquisition techniques; and (4) capital improvement programming. - FINDING 4AF.
+The City of Prineville selectively implements the above cited methods and devices for guiding urban land use on a case-by-case basis with this site being in the enterprise zone.
+Staff finds that consideration of such methods shall be considered if and when a development request is received following inclusion of this property in the UGB and City Limits. - 6.
+Plans should provide for a detailed management program to assign respective implementation roles and responsibilities to those governmental bodies operating in the planning area and having interests in carrying out the goal.